jbx-protocol/juice-docs-v2/docs/learn/glossary/split-allocator.md

 #### What everyone needs to know

-* A project's payout distribution splits or its reserved token distribution splits can be directed at addresses, other project treasuries within the protocol ecosystem, or custom allocator contracts.
+* A project's payout distribution splits or its reserved token distribution splits can be directed at custom allocator contracts.
 * An allocator can be attached to a project's split during any funding cycle configuration to automate the routing of treasury funds and reserved project tokens.
 * An allocator's `allocate(...)` transaction is triggered automatically when the split is receiving funds.